JerRMartin/multimodal-foundation-model/README.md

-# Multimodal Foundation Model
+# Emotion and Gesture Assistive Tool
-The goal of this project is to use foundation models from [huggingface](https://huggingface.co) to add and train additional small layers for computer vision recognition of a few Non-Verbal Cues (NVCs).
+The goal of this project is to create an assitive tool to help Blind or Low Vision (BLV) users to detect a few Non-Verbal Cues (NVCs) and emotion changes in one-on-one converstaions.

-Additionally, to take this refined output and convert it to audio descriptions using a pre-trained tts model.
+We use a webcam to mimic a users POV, and monitor the Field of view to detect individuals and play audio or haptic cues to alert the user of detected individuals NVCs happening in their vacinity.

 ## System Requirements
 ### CUDA Runtime